 Pebble brings with it a set of pre-determined roles that you can assign to project users.
+The roles are defined in the XML application configuration file.

 Blog Reader You can only read blogs and make comments, the comments are sent for moderation.

 Blog contributor You can add blog posts, but they will be sent for moderation.

 Blog publisher You can add blog posts, moderate comments and blog posts.

+Blog owner

-Blog owner You can do all that a Blog publisher does as well as change the blog properties and security options.
+You can do all that a Blog publisher does as well as change the blog properties and security options.